Protected trees and woodlands

 It is essential that an application CLEARLY sets out what work is proposed.
 A proposal simply to ‘cut back branches’ is too vague because it fails to describe the extent of the work.
 Equally, a proposal to fell a tree will not be acceptable unless it is clear which tree is to be felled.
 Where an application is made for more than one tree it must be clear which operations are specified for each tree.
 You may find it helpful to consult a Tree Work Contractor or to discuss the proposal informally with the Council before making an application.

-Please be aware that Doncaster Council will not be able to validate any application that is vague or incomplete.
+Please be aware that the City of Doncaster Council will not be able to validate any application that is vague or incomplete.
 Please read the guidance notes carefully and make sure that all the information required by the application form is included.

 How can I find out if a tree is protected or if someone has permission to prune or fell a tree?

-Contact Doncaster Council giving details of the tree(s) and its/their location.
+Contact City of Doncaster Council giving details of the tree(s) and its/their location.
 Before you purchase a property, your solicitor should make a land charges search, which should reveal the existence of a TPO or whether your property is in a conservation area.
 Make sure your solicitor tells you whether any trees are protected.
-Copies of most TPOs can now be provided in electronic form or can be viewed at the Planning Departments offices during office hours.
-Please use the contact details at the bottom of this page to request information or to make an appointment with a trees and hedgerows officer.
+Copies of most TPOs can now be provided in electronic form or can be viewed at the Civic Officer during office hours.
+Please use the contact details at the bottom of this page to request information or to make an appointment with a Trees and Hedgerows Officer.

 Please note that only information on conservation area tree works registered after 1 September 2007 is available on line.
-Information prior to this date can be made available for inspection at the Planning Department Offices during office hours.
+Information prior to this date can be made available for inspection at the Civic Office during office hours.

 There are trees that I think should be protected.
 What can I do?